-Unbridled capitalism, colonialism, and imperialism grew from that state-of-nature morality, eventually collapsing under the gravity of the vast hypocrisies of elites that either still proclaimed their authority to justify their power and so exercised it in plain violation of reason (see “The Victorian Rift”).
-These tensions multiplied over the course of the nineteenth century as the new popular culture pitched a dreamy Romanticism whose own promise of moral certitude rested in Gnostic revelation and a consequent rejection of the universality of reason that structured modern life.
+Unbridled capitalism, colonialism, and imperialism grew from that state-of-nature morality, eventually collapsing under the gravity of the vast hypocrisies of elites who still proclaimed their authority to justify their power in defiance of the governmental theory they also championed and so exercised it in plain violation of reason and moral agency (see “The Victorian Rift”).
+These tensions multiplied over the course of the nineteenth century as the new popular culture pitched a dreamy Romanticism whose own promise of moral certitude rested in gnostic revelation and a consequent rejection of the universality of reason that structured modern life.
 Romanticism invoked a private pantheist intuition as a guarantor of truth and goodness, communicated through powerful emotion rather than a cumbrous ratiocination.
 Modernism thus was critiqued from both sides.
 Its attachment to reason revealed unimaginable wonders like Einstein’s 1905 theory of relativity.
 It might produce an endless parade of technological magic, but these futuristic victories were won at the cost of an empirical tightening of its intellectual rules of engagement that cast doubt upon common sense, common in the sense of both universal and accessible.
 At the same time, its premises were simultaneously undermined by a popular appeal to a Romanticist private certainty about public goods that drenched popular culture.
-Certain intution clashed viciously with anachronistic authority even more vehemently imposed by institutions threatened on all sides.
+Certain intuition clashed viciously with anachronistic authority even more vehemently imposed by institutions threatened on all sides.
 These stressors finally erupted at the turn of the twentieth century into our second great intellectual suffocation and produced the postmodernist response that now vies for dominance.

 I have painted a dismal picture of the explicit and implicit conflicts that plague our public life, but it is not a hopeless one.
 One thread runs through all these grinding disagreements that can knit a more consensual social fabric, but it requires us to limit one term and expand another.